Citrix SD-WAN Orchestrator Licensing

 If a customer wants to have prepaid subscription, a support ticket has to be raised.

-In postpaid billing model, there is no need to upload licenses to the individual sites in the customer network.
+In the postpaid billing model, there is no need to upload licenses to the individual sites in the customer network.
 Each customer’s network has to be configured with the desired device models and bandwidth tiers.
 The CSP is billed accordingly for each customer, every month.

 Prepaid Billing Model